Have you been waking up in the middle of the night soaked in sweat during your pregnancy?

 The most important thing to do is relax so you can get back to sleep.
 You may feel embarrassed, frustrated, and exhausted, but this isn’t your fault, and it’s perfectly natural.

-Take some of the stress away by setting up a “falling back asleep” routine.
+Take some stress away by setting up a “falling back asleep” routine.
 Listen to soothing sounds, sip on some water, or take deep breaths.

 1. Cooling Pillow Mats